 - The Channels column shows the name of publication, location, and format.

-- The No of items column indicates the number of items that are incorporated in the channel.
+- The No of items column indicates for each channel the number of items it incorporates.

 Click the Download all channels as spreadsheet button to download a spreadsheet file that contains all channels.

 To edit a channel, click the name of the channel or the edit icon for the channel you want to edit.